cloudigrade/houndigrade/README.md

     git clone git@github.com:cloudigrade/houndigrade.git
     cd houndigrade

-Need to run houndigrade?
-Use docker-compose!

-    make start-compose

-This will also mount the `./houndigrade` folder inside the container, so you can continue working on code and it will auto-reload in the container.
-AWS Access within Docker is handled via environment variables.
-See the AWS account setup section for details.

 ## Python virtual environment setup

 All of houndigrade's dependencies should be stored in a virtual environment.